eunrcn/tp/docs/UserGuide.md

 <box type="tip" seamless> If you received an interview invitation from a previously non-responsive company, you can add the interview date with this command:
 `edit 5 t/ I d/14-04-2024 1500`
-This will change the tag from No-Reply from Interview and add a Interview time as shown below.
+This will change the tag from No-Reply to Interview and add an Interview time as shown below.

-Before receiving an interview date:
 ![edit command](images/UserGuide/beforeEditCommand.png)

 After receiving an interview date: